Aedan-Johnson/CyberPatriot-Toolkit/README.md

     - Antivirus detection sub-menu (quick scan, full process list with color highlights, Defender check).
     - All CIS/CyberPatriot hardening steps gathered and integrated into submenus.
     - Every menu/option asks and double-checks before any destructive action.

-- All features proposed through [this AI-assisted GitHub Copilot session].

-**Features roadmap/candidate ideas for the future:**
-- Add logging to .txt file for scoring reports
-- Tutor/explanation system ("What is this option/step?")
-- Auto-download latest program installers (less manual download before rounds)
-- Allow custom scripts/fixes to be dropped into a special folder for menu integration

 ---